 2. Location and Proximity Matter

 If care can be sourced nearby, living at home can be a safe option for an aging adult.
 If older adults love their community and are close to friends and family, they might not be ready to leave much of their life behind for an assisted living facility.
-As older adults are hoping to stay in their home as they age, preparing for future needs is the key.
+As older adults hope to stay in their homes as they age, preparing for future needs is the key.
 If relatives and health care providers that offer in-home visits are already in the area, it can lessen reasons to move.

 3. Keeping One’s Independence

 It can be hard to come to grips with the aging process, and being forced to move into an assisted living facility can take away one’s dignity.
 There is a shift in society’s general opinion on the aging population, and encouraging independent living is a growing trend.
 One’s household items and surroundings can bring both comfort and independence and might not need to be given up entirely.

 These days, there are lots of creative ways for older adults to receive care other than a nursing home option.
 Depending on the level of mobility and independence, an aging individual can directly participate in planning and implementing the level of care and support that will be needed.
 This can include meal deliveries, wellness check-ins, or more full-service care such as hospice or live-in nurses and caregivers.
 This can be a wonderful gift to an aging parent who would like to stay at home.